Hexagram 3 · ䷂

 A little perseverance brings good fortune because one maintains the central position.
 Great perseverance brings misfortune because the time is exhausted.

 Horse and wagon part.
-Weeping tears of blood.
+Bloody tears flow.

 Small Image